w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

-* explain how people with disabilities rely on table headers to understand the type of information presented in a row or column
+* explain how people with disabilities rely on appropriate visual and non-visual identification of table headers to understand the type of information presented in a row or column
-* describe table headers as those which provide information about the type of data in a row or column
+* define table headers as those which provide information about the type of data in a row or column
 * provide short, descriptive column and row headers for tables
 * employ accessible tools that produce appropriate markup for table headers, including the header scope